Message From The Regional Treasurer

 About the Fall Regional Conference

-FRC’s Career Fair allows organizations to recruit the best and brightest engineering and other STEM talent.
-This region-targeted event is the perfect place to match qualified candidates to your full-time positions and internships on a national level as well as at your regional and district offices.
-It enables students to find local job opportunities and are ideal for local employers looking to recruit top talent.
+Each FRC includes a Career Fair, where organizations recruit the best and brightest STEM talent.
+These unique, region-targeted events are the perfect place to match qualified candidates with your open positions and internships on a national level and at your regional and district offices.
+In addition, they allow students to find local job opportunities and are ideal for local employers looking to recruit top talent.

 This partnership level includes: